 2. Beaches to visit around El Nido

-You’ll soon notice that the town beaches aren’t at all paradise-like.
+You’ll soon notice that the town beaches are not exactly idyllic.
 On the contrary, the water is often a bit murky and swimming isn’t appealing with so many moored boats.
 However, the list of things to see and do in El Nido doesn’t end with island hopping—there are gorgeous beaches to visit that will win you over instantly.

 Discover the best beaches in El Nido (without island hopping)